Julien-R44/hot-hook/README.md

 ```ts
 await import('./users_controller.js', import.meta.hot?.boundary)
 ```

+> [!TIP]
+> One important thing to note is, ONLY dynamic imports can be hot reloadable.
+Static imports will not be hot reloadable so don't declare them as boundaries.
+Read more about this [here](#esm-cache-busting).

 By importing a module this way, you are essentially creating a kind of boundary.
 This module and all the modules imported by it will be hot reloadable.